“I got a foreclosure letter, now what?“

 Bring a copy of the Mortgage Foreclosure Complaint Summons and two copies of your answer form.
 When your case is called in the courtroom, you will walk up to the judge and introduce yourself.
 The judge will then direct you on how to proceed.

-If you decide not to respond to the foreclosure summons, whether you just ignore it or use it as kindling for your fireplace, the court will enter a default judgment.
-This means that you automatically lose the court case and the plaintiff will be granted whatever was requested in the initial complaint.
+If you decide not to respond to the foreclosure summons, the court will enter a default judgment.
+Consequently, this means that you automatically lose the court case and the plaintiff will be granted whatever was requested in the initial complaint.

 Usually, this allows them to sell the property.
-If selling the property is not enough to make up for the absent mortgage payment, the plaintiff may file for a deficiency judgment which could require you to cover that cost.
+However, if selling the property is not enough to make up for the absent mortgage payment, the plaintiff may file for a deficiency judgment which could require you to cover that cost.

 How Vantage Group Legal Services Helps You Respond to a Foreclosure Summons

-Though it is possible to navigate the legal system alone, an experienced attorney may be able to identify flaws in the foreclosure complaint that you may not notice.
+Though it’s possible to navigate the legal system alone, an experienced attorney may identify flaws in the foreclosure complaint that you may not notice.
 This could make a big difference in your chances of keeping your home.